 - Areas important to wildlife such as beech and red oak stands and spruce/fir forests should be identified and mapped. - 2.
-Appropriate State agency should sponsor a workshop for landowners on the enhancement of wildlife habitat on private land.
+Town Officials should contact the Vermont Department of Fish and Wildlife to investigate training opportunities available through the "Community Wildlife Program" regarding the enhancement of wildlife habitat on private land.

-8. GROWTH AND ECONOMIC DEVELOPMENT
+9. GROWTH AND ECONOMIC DEVELOPMENT